-This three-prong attack that focuses on the MBE, PR, and PT in your bar preparation accounts for over 70% of your overall score just by stabilizing a few key areas that you know will be on the California Bar Exam.
+This is a three-prong approach that focuses on the MBE, PR, and PT in your bar preparation which accounts for over 70% of your overall score by stabilizing a few key areas that you know will be on the California Bar Exam.

 The coaching client I mentioned in the beginning just needs to get the PR and PT down solid (and keep up the MBE), and he is home free.

 And you can do this, too!

-Here’s how to prepare for the California bar with the Tripod Approach:
+Preparing for the California Bar Exam with the Tripod Approach

+The past will guide your future.
 Most people find the questions on the MBE similar to the ones tested in the past.
-The past will guide your future.
 One person told me that he thinks they take old questions and just change the information.

 There are only so many ways they can test you!
 They’re called fact PATTERNS for a reason.

-- Plenty of past essay questions here
+- Plenty of past California essay questions here

 - Get a BarEssays subscription to see what actual high-scoring answers look like (get a coupon by signing up for my popular weekly emails)